 Life Insurance for Mortgage Holders

-For most Australia families, the mortgage is the single largest financial commitment they will ever take on.
-Life insurance ensures your family can stay in the home if something happens to you - without the burden of ongoing repayments.
-With the average Australian mortgage sitting between $400,000 and $800,000, getting the right level of cover is essential.
+For most Australian families, the mortgage is the single largest financial commitment they will ever take on.
+Life insurance ensures your family can stay in the home if something happens to you, without the burden of ongoing repayments on a single income.
+With average Australian mortgage sizes ranging from $500,000 to over $750,000 depending on the state, getting the right level of cover is essential.
+Your mortgage does not pause if you cannot work.
 Compare life insurance options below.

 Life Insurance for Mortgage Holders - What Australians Need to Know

-Taking on a mortgage is a major financial milestone, and for most Australia households it represents the largest debt they will carry.
+Taking on a mortgage is a major financial milestone, and for most Australian households it represents the largest debt they will carry.
 If one income earner passes away or becomes seriously ill, the remaining partner or family members may struggle to keep up with mortgage repayments.
-Life insurance designed for mortgage holders provides a lump sum payout that can be used to reduce or clear the outstanding mortgage balance, giving your family financial security during an already difficult time.
+Life insurance for mortgage holders provides a lump sum payout that can be used to reduce or clear the outstanding mortgage balance, giving your family financial security during an already devastating time.

 Key Facts for Australian Mortgage Holders

-• Average Australian mortgage: Australia mortgages typically range from $400,000 to $800,000 depending on region, with Auckland and Wellington averaging higher.
-Your cover amount should reflect your actual outstanding balance
+• Average Australian mortgage: Australian mortgages typically range from $500,000 to over $750,000 depending on the state, with New South Wales averaging the highest.
+Your cover amount should reflect your actual outstanding balance plus a buffer for living expenses

-• Tax treatment: Life insurance premiums in Australia are generally not tax-deductible for individuals.
-However, the payout is typically received tax-free by beneficiaries
+• Tax treatment: Life insurance premiums paid personally are generally not tax-deductible in Australia.
+However, income protection premiums are tax-deductible for individuals.
+Life insurance payouts are typically received tax-free by beneficiaries

 Key Considerations for Mortgage Holders